Man and woman looking at phone in a pub, she is cleaning the bar

 This approach is more likely where the PCA requires further clarity or information on an admitted breach.
 This may be to better understand the extent of the breach, whether there is a pattern of behaviour, or the scope of the pub company’s internal investigation and proposed remedial action.

-No further action may be appropriate after considering all relevant factors.
-Alternatively, the PCA may decide to take further steps, including, but not limited to, those outlined below.
+No further action may be appropriate after considering all relevant factors, which may include providing advice to the pub company.
+In some circumstances, the PCA may opt to monitor pub company compliance for a period of time.
+Alternatively, the PCA may decide to take additional steps, including, but not limited to, those outlined below.

 Supervised inquiry